Neil Hamilton (politician): Libel action against The Guardian

-Enquiry
+Inquiry

-The "cash for questions" parliamentary enquiry took place in 1997, led by Downey.
+The "cash for questions" parliamentary inquiry took place in 1997, led by Downey.
 Hamilton vowed that if the "Downey report" found against him, he would resign.

 Edwina Currie, a former health minister, gave evidence.
 She told the inquiry that, in May 1988, Hamilton had been unmoved by a set of photographs that depicted smoking-related cancers; that is, harm to young people which might be caused by a product (tobacco) that he promoted.
 Hamilton argued the pictures were irrelevant.
 Both Hamilton and Michael Brown had received a £6,000 honorarium and hospitality from Skoal Bandits.
 In December 1989, the sale of Skoal Bandit products was banned in the UK by the Secretary of State for Health, Kenneth Clarke.

 Downey reported that he found the evidence against Hamilton in the case of Al-Fayed "compelling".
 Hamilton received over £25,000 and had deliberately misled Michael Heseltine, then President of the Board of Trade, in October 1994, when he said he had no financial relationship with Ian Greer.
 In a phone conversation, Hamilton gave an absolute assurance to Heseltine that there was no such relationship, but he had received two payments from Greer in 1988 and 1989, totalling £10,000.
 Hamilton had asked for payment in kind so the money would not be taxable.
 He also failed to register his stays at the Hôtel Ritz Paris and at Al-Fayed's castle in Scotland in 1989.

-On 3 July 1997, the enquiry found Hamilton guilty of taking "cash for questions".
+On 3 July 1997, the inquiry found Hamilton guilty of taking "cash for questions".
 The Independent wrote: "Sir Gordon, contrary to Hamilton's confident expectations, had no compunction about concluding that he did indeed take cash in brown envelopes" and called on the new party leader to "expel the miscreants".
 Hamilton, Smith (also found guilty), Brown and Michael Grylls were harshly criticised.
 If Hamilton and Smith had remained in parliament, Downey said he might have recommended long periods of suspension for both.
 Hamilton rejected these findings, whereas Smith, who had stood down, accepted them, apologised for his conduct, and retired from politics altogether.